uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

 ## Add polling

 Add polling in your code to get live updates.
+Use `fetch()` and promises, not the old `XMLHttpRequest`.

 Each browser window that has the outline open should be able to see all the changes that the other browser windows make in a reasonable amount of time (less than a few seconds).

-Make sure that the updates don't clobber or overwrite whatever the user is typing.
+Make sure that the updates don't "clobber" or overwrite or reset whatever the user is typing.
+The easiest way to do that is to remember what the server sent previously for an item, and not update the HTML DOM unless the server sends something different from what it sent the last time.

 Use Fetch API, not XMLHttpRequest.

-**Hint:** The `input` event of a `text` type `<input>` will fire every time the text changes at all (every keypress if they're typing.)
+**Hint:** The `input` event of a `text` type `<input>` will happen every time the text changes at all (every keypress if the user istyping.)
+The `change` event only happens when the user changes their focus to a different element.

 ## Optimize Communications